ksfraser/PersonalRecordsOrganizer/IMPLEMENTATION_SUMMARY.md

 ### 6. Static Analysis Compatibility
 - **wp-stubs.php**: Stubs for all major WordPress functions and classes, including `wpdb`, to silence static analysis errors

+### 7. Modular UI for All Sections (June 2025)
+- **Requirement:** Every major section (Personal, Banking, Investments, Insurance, Real Estate, Scheduled Payments, Autos, Personal Property, Emergency Contacts) must have its own dedicated view class for both form and data rendering.
+The main shortcode handler (`EPM_Shortcodes`) delegates all rendering to these classes.
+No legacy or inline rendering remains.
+- **Change Driver:** UI maintainability, testability, and future-proofing.
+(Chat, June 2025)

+### 8. Unit Tests for Modular UI
+- **Requirement:** Unit tests must cover that each section's view class is used for rendering, and that the main shortcode handler does not perform inline rendering for any section.
+- **Change Driver:** Refactor verification and test coverage.
+(Chat, June 2025)

 ### 7. Testing & Quality Assurance
 - **Unit and Integration Tests**: Comprehensive PHPUnit test suite for all modular table classes, sync logic, and user/admin features
 - **Test Coverage**: Table creation, default data population, sync logic, sharing/invite logic, and static analysis compatibility